2025 Agenda

 • How biodiversity net gain (BNG) is shaping sustainable development

-Chief Commercial Officer at Clúid Housing & Director at LCi
+Chief Commercial Officer, Clúid Housing

 Dean of Flexible and Work Based Learning, Technological University of the Shannon